berensp/berensp.github.io/_posts/2025-02-22-safetyism.md

 *Stay safe!*

 How often do you hear this valediction?
-In fact, it's so common you probably rarely notice or think about it, but it begs the question *safe from what?* And, naturally, the answer is *from everything, you tottering codpiece!*
+Often enough that you probably rarely notice or think about it, but it begs the question *safe from what?* And the correct answer is *from everything, you tottering codpiece!*

 Of course, we went overboard with "safetyism" during the Pandemic, but the wheels were set in motion long before that.